Site logo

 Check for behavioral changes.
 Horses with dental pain might become irritable, toss their heads, or avoid the bit when riding.
 These changes can indicate they need dental care.

 Follow a routine.
 Young horses (under 5 years) should be checked every 6 months, as their teeth are developing rapidly.
-Adult horses typically need an annual check-up, while senior horses (over 20 years) may need more frequent visits.

 In short, stay observant and schedule regular dental exams to keep your horse healthy and comfortable.

-Teeth Floating Schedule for Horses by Age
+Horse Teeth Filing Schedule by Age

 Age groupFrequency of Dental Check-Up